shipyardapp/Shipyard-Documentation/docs/getting-started/first-vessel-with-code.md

   ![](../.gitbook/assets/shipyard_2022_05_05_15_01_20.png)

 :::tip success
-You've successfully created and run a Fleet with Vessels from the Shipyard library and code!
+You've successfully created and run a Fleet that contains Vessels built with code and low-code Library Blueprints!
 :::